Pohang: Transportation

 The city is served by several trains a day from Seoul and Daegu.
-Pohang is the terminus for a number of ferry routes serving the adjacent Sea of Japan, including the main tourist route for Ulleung Island and Liancourt Rocks.
+Pohang is the terminus for a number of ferry routes serving the adjacent East Sea, including the main tourist route for Ulleung Island and Liancourt Rocks.

 Pohang is the home of POSCO (the Pohang Steel Company), one of the largest steel producers in the world, and a host of related industries.
 As a result, the port shipped a total of 54.8 million tons in 2006.

 Several flights per day to Seoul Gimpo Airport and Jeju Airport are available at Pohang Gyeongju Airport.

 Local transportation is served by only city buses.
 They run about 20 different ways of the city and some of them reach to the mountain folk.
 Also, the buses are classified into 2 kinds – one is Ilban-bus (normal bus) and the other is Jwaseok-bus (full of seats and a little more expensive than Ilban-bus).
 They run 15~25 minutes intervals along their own way.
 The bus routes are listed in both Korean and English but the Korean version is interactive, and thus more helpful.

 There are two main bus terminals - Shiwae and Gosok which roughly translate into intercity/city and express.
 The Shiwae bus terminal also acts as the cross-country bus terminal from which access to nearby metropolitan cities such as Daegu and Busan (~1.5 hrs each depending on traffic) is available.
 Their website is only in Korean and only accessible in Internet Explorer.
 The Gosok bus terminal website is in both English and Korean.
 From Gosok bus terminal one can travel to Seoul and Gwangju.

 Pohang is also serviced by two train stations - Pohang station and Wolpo station.
 Times and destinations are available on the Korail website which is in English and Korean.

 Passengers using the KTX had to go to Gyeongju station until 2015.
 However, since 2015, the KTX travels directly to Pohang station.